RuiNelson/SwiftEngineeringNumberFormatter/README.md

 # SwiftEngineeringNumberFormatter
 Number formatter using the engineering notation.
-All SI prefixes are supported.
+[All SI metric prefixes](https://en.wikipedia.org/wiki/Metric_prefix) are supported.

 ## Basic Use